Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Introduction

-The previous studies in user engagement can reveal the evolution of the community's decay and expansion in social networks.
-The study of user engagement benefits to many applications in real-life business markets.
-However, most of the previous researches dedicated to user engagement depend on a strong assumption - social networks are modelled as static graphs.
+\TT{The previous studies of anchored $k$-core~\cite{DBLP:conf/icalp/BhawalkarKLRS12,DBLP:journals/pvldb/ZhangZZQL17,DBLP:conf/sdm/LaishramSEPS20} for user engagement have benefited many real-life applications, such as revealing the evolution of the community's decay and expansion in social networks.} However, most of the previous anchored $k$-core researches dedicated to user engagement depend on a strong assumption - social networks are modelled as static graphs.
 This simple premise rarely reflects the evolving nature of social networks, of which the topology often evolves over time in real world~\cite{DBLP:conf/sdm/ChenSHX15, DBLP:conf/kdd/LeskovecBKT08}.
 Therefore, for a given dynamic social network, the anchored users selected at an earlier time may not be appropriate to be used for user engagement in the following time due to the evolution of the network.

 To better understand user engagement in evolving networks, one possible way is to re-calculate the anchored users after the network structure is dynamically changed.
-A natural question is that, given a limited budget, how to find $l$ users (denoted as \textit{anchored vertices}) at each timestamp of an evolving social network, so that a $k$-core community size can be maximized by $l$ number of anchored users at each timestamp.
-We refer this problem as \textit{Anchored Vertex Tracking} (AVT) in this paper, which aims to find a series of anchored vertex sets with each set size limited to $l$.
-By solving the proposed problem, we can efficiently track the anchored users to improve the effectiveness of user engagement in evolving networks.
+A natural question is how to select $l$ anchored users at each timestamp of an evolving social network, \TT{so that the community size will be maximum when we persuade these $l$ users to keep engaged in the community of each timestamps.} We refer this problem as \textit{Anchored Vertex Tracking} (AVT), which aims to find a series of anchored vertex sets with each set size limited to $l$. \TT{In other words, under the above problem scenario, it requires performing the anchored $k$-core query at each timestamp of evolving networks.} By solving the proposed AVT problem, we can efficiently track the anchored users to improve the effectiveness of user engagement in evolving networks.

 Tracking the anchored vertices could be very useful for many practical applications, such as sustainable analysis of social networks, impact analysis of advertising placement, and social recommendation.
 Taking the impact analysis of advertising placement as an example.
 Given a social network, the users' connection often evolves, which leads to the dynamic change of user influences and roles.
 The AVT study can continuously track the critical users to locate a set of users who favor propagating the advertisements at different times.
 In contrast, traditional user engagement methods like OLAK~\cite{DBLP:journals/pvldb/ZhangZZQL17} and RCM~\cite{DBLP:conf/sdm/LaishramSEPS20} only work well in static networks.
 Therefore, AVT can deliver timely support of services in many applications.
 Here, we utilize an example in Figure~\ref{fig:Motivation} to explain the AVT problem in details.